Julie Cronshaw Director

 Director Julie Cronshaw is a graduate of the Royal Ballet School’s Teacher’s Training Course and has danced professionally in ballet companies in Germany, the United States and Russia.

-She began teaching in the United States returning to England in 1994 to open Highgate Ballet School a year later.
+She began teaching in the United States returning to England in 1994 to open Highgate Ballet School in 1995.

-Having attained her CDE in Dance Teaching in Spring 2007, securing the school’s future as a Cecchetti school, Julie gained her Cecchetti Diploma in 2009 and Fellowship (the highest teaching award given by the ISTD) in 2010.
+She gained her ISTD CDE in Dance Teaching in Spring 2007, the Cecchetti Diploma in 2009 and Fellowship (the highest teaching award given by the ISTD) in 2010.

-Julie guest teaches regularly in Paris and for the Cecchetti Centre in London.
-She is a founder member of the Auguste Vestris Society, a non-profit, Paris based teaching organisation which is dedicated to promoting classical ballet, particularly the work of great ballet masters such as Enrico Cecchetti and August Bournonville.
-She has written several articles for the Vestris Society to accompany the series of ‘White Nights’ Masterclasses in Paris between November 2009 – July 2011, celebrating Russian, French and Italian ballet masters of the 20th century and at which she has taught a Cecchetti Thursday class and co-hosted an evening comparing the Italian and French schools of pointework.
+Julie guest teaches regularly in the UK and internationally and for the Cecchetti Faculty.
+She is a founder member and regular guest teacher for the Auguste Vestris Society, a non-profit, Paris based teaching organisation and Auguste Vestris in Italy and has written several articles for the Vestris Society to accompany the series of ‘White Nights’ Masterclasses in Paris between November 2009 – July 2011, celebrating Russian, French and Italian ballet masters of the 20th century

-In April 2012 she organised the first ever weekend seminar of masterclasses bringing together Cecchetti, Bournonville and the Escuela Bolera with international guest teachers in London.
+In April 2012 she organised the first ever weekend seminar of masterclasses bringing together Cecchetti, Bournonville and the Escuela Bolera with international guest teachers in London at Highgate Ballet School.

 Julie qualified as GYROKINESIS ® Level 1 Teacher in May 2014